from typing import Optional, Tuple

 temp_upper: Optional[float] = None,

-duration_time: float = 1.0
+time_duration: float = 1.0

 """

-Model how many growing degree days have passed
+Model how many growing degree days have passed.

-Models Growing Degree days using a minimum base temperature, an optional
+Models Growing Degree days using a minimum base temperature, an optional optimal temperature,

-the average temperature over the recorded durations
+an optional maximum growing temperature, and the average temperature over the recorded durations.

 Args: